Department of Economics, College of Business and Economics.

 The study of Economics will provide an understanding of economic concepts and the functioning of the economy in addition to the ability to apply economic analysis in problem solving.
 The Economics Department strives to provide a program which gives students rigorous training in both economic theory and applications.

-Students planning to major in Economics should declare their major as early as possible, preferably their first year at Western.
-Completion of the CBE foundation courses is not required to declare a major in economics.
+Students planning to major in Economics/Social Studies should declare their major as early as possible, preferably their first year at Western.
+Completion of the CBE foundation courses is not required to declare this combined major in economics.

-Admission to programs in the College of Business and Economics (CBE) is selective and based upon prior academic performance and other evidence of high promise.
-For admission to CBE as a full Economics major, a student must meet the following requirements:
+Admissions: Programs in the College of Business and Economics (CBE) are selective and based upon prior academic performance and other evidence of high promise.
+For admission to CBE as a full Economics/Social Studies major, a student must have completed the following requirements:

 - Confirmed admission to Western Washington University